LEARNAcademy/syllabus/react/props.md

 export default App
 ```

-Now we are passing both data and information to our child component. `GreetPerson` has access to `person` as `this.props.person` and `greeting` as `this.props.greeting`.
+Now we are passing both data and behavior to our child component `GreetPerson`:
+1. Data: the component has access to `this.state.people` as `this.props.person` through the variable `person`
+2. Behavior: the component has access to `handleGreeting` as `this.props.greeting` through the variable `greeting`

 **src/components/GreetPerson.js**